nic335/Axiscope/README.md

-# AxisScope
+# Axiscope

-## What is AxisScope?
+## What is Axiscope?

-AxisScope is a specialized tool designed to simplify the XY calibration process for multi-tool 3D printers using camera-assisted alignment.
+Axiscope is a specialized tool designed to simplify the XY calibration process for multi-tool 3D printers using camera-assisted alignment.
 It provides a streamlined interface for:

 - Manual XY calibration using camera feedback
 - Quick and precise T0 - Tn alignment